stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 by the pound.
 And the odours from those galleys which the south wind blew in from the wharves are not to be described.
 Only by constantly smoking strong thagweed could even the hardiest denizen of the old sea-taverns bear them.
-Dylath-Leen would never have tolerated the black galleys had such rubies been obtainable elsewhere, but no mine in all earth&rsquo;s dreamland was known to produce their like.
+Dylath-Leen would never have tolerated the black galleys had such rubies been obtainable elsewhere, but no mine in all earth's dreamland was known to produce their like.

-  Of these things Dylath-Leen&rsquo;s cosmopolitan folk chiefly gossiped whilst Carter waited patiently for the ship from Baharna, which might bear him to the isle whereon carven Ngranek towers lofty and barren.
+  Of these things Dylath-Leen's cosmopolitan folk chiefly gossiped whilst Carter waited patiently for the ship from Baharna, which might bear him to the isle whereon carven Ngranek towers lofty and barren.
 Meanwhile he did not fail to seek through the haunts of far travellers for any tales they might have concerning Kadath in the cold waste or a marvellous